June Kronholz

 June Kronholz (born 1947) is an American journalist.
 She is probably best known as the education writer for The Wall Street Journal.
 At present she is a contributing editor for Education Next, a quarterly periodical which is published by the Hoover Institution.

 Career

 Kronholz began her career with The Wall Street Journal as a correspondent.
 She covered London, Africa, Hong Kong and the Far East.
 She then became the WSJ's Boston Bureau chief, after which she transferred to Washington, D.C. to become that Bureau's Deputy Chief.
 She concentrated on topics relating to Education, continuing to be based in Washington.
-She continues to contribute to the WSJ while also contributing to various other prestigious US publications.
+She continues to contribute to the WSJ while also contributing to various other US publications.